DeadlockVector/amfoss-Tasks/Task-02/Solution.md

--Firstly, for cloning the repo locally, I used 'git clone <address>'
+-Firstly, for cloning the repo locally, I used 'git clone address'

 -Created the new directory with 'mkdir solution'